epurpur/pythonAPI/README.md

 ## **About Me**

-Erich Purpur
+-Erich Purpur
-epurpur@virginia.edu
+-epurpur@virginia.edu
-Brown Science & Engineering Library i046
+-Brown Science & Engineering Library i046

 I'm a part of a group called [research data services](https://data.library.virginia.edu/) and I do these things: